Story in Video Games part 3 - Heavy Blame

 L.A.-Noire-Wallpapers-HD-1038x576.jpg

 CLoS and its story did not mesh well at all.
 Rather than having seamless storytelling like you might find in Uncharted where characters are talking as you're playing, or even just a cut-scene that plays in between the action, CLoS kept its story as bookends to a level.
 This isn't inherently bad.
-In fact, it's similar to how Devil May Cry did things, but usually those bookends were action-packed cut-scenes with 90% nonsense and 10% dialogue for a story that was mostly irrelevant or part of a nonsensical and self-aware story.
-Devil May Cry was an anime action game where you were doing stupid crap that looked cool, but was completely illogical or impossible.
-Its story was dumb, but it was fun like an amped up B-movie, or a watchable anime.
+In fact, it's similar to how Devil May Cry did things, but usually, those bookends were action-packed cut-scenes with 90% nonsense and 10% dialogue for a story that was mostly irrelevant or part of a nonsensical and self-aware story.
+Devil May Cry was an anime action game where you were doing stupid crap that looked cool but was completely illogical or impossible.
+Its story was dumb, but it was fun like an amped-up B-movie or anime.

 When the level finally loaded, there would occasionally be a brief moment of dialogue or interaction with Gabriel before the player could start playing.
 After that though, nothing story-related or character-related would occur till the end of the mission.
 The main problem was that from the text, to animated dialogue, to the combat, it felt like I was seeing three different versions of the main character and his story.
 None of it really connected.
 The story was trying to make me feel or think something that just never made sense for the character, especially considering that, once the gameplay started, he had almost nothing to say.
 It was almost as though they added the story after the fact.
 I don't mean that just mechanically, either.
 From the way the story ended up playing out, it's clear that they didn't know what they wanted to do with it.